Michael-yunfei/website_backup/content/post/lettertovishnu.md

 Have you ever been down?
 </p>

 At the place where all the veins meet, what should we do for our life?
 Again, philosophers have given so many answers, some are good and some are bad.
 The recent one is *Martin Heidegger*.
 You see I am almost again lose the theme we should talk on - *assignments*.
 In the world where everyone is so practical (especially me), I have to come back to give the statements right now.
-Otherwise, I will lose my reader very soon.
+Otherwise, I will lose my readers very soon.

+I will not expand the volumes of philosophy by Heidegger, but just give my reflections on this very practical issue.